 - What to bring to the appointment: for example, you might need to bring your child’s referral letter, school reports or assessments from other specialists like speech pathologists.

-You can talk about these things and any other questions with your GP before you go to the psychologist.
+You can ask your GP these and any other questions before you go to the psychologist.
 You could also ask the psychologist’s clinic when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.